sensduo/flux-challenge/submissions/gterzian/README.md

 If we focus on the ability for others to quickly jump in, understand and contribute to a codebase, these are matters that can be important

 - Test coverage
-- Use of standard tool
+- Use of standard tools
 - Clear project structure
 - A lack of complicated stuff going on